Page - Getting to Myoko Red Warehouse, Akakura Onsen

 Some guests choose to rent cars for their ski trip.
 We have a small free car park available right next to the lodge.

 Unfortunately there are no local rental car options for foreigners.
 In this case we usually recommend renting from JoetsuMyoko Station.
 The rental shops are either next to or really close to the station and it’s a straightforward 25-30 minute drive up Route 18 to Red Warehouse in Akakura Onsen.
 The other prime pick up locations for car rental would be Nagano or Iiyama.
-These are a similar distance to Myoko but navigation is a little trickier, whilst not impossible.
+These are a similar distance to Myoko but navigation is a little trickier, but not impossible.
 We’d recommend taking English GPS if there is an option available.

 Important notes about car rental in Myoko